Raat Aur Din

 Raat Aur Din (lit.
 'Night and Day') is a 1967 Indian Hindi-language psychological film directed by Satyen Bose.
-The leading actress, Nargis, won the distinguished National Film Award for Best Actress for her role as Varuna, a married woman who has dissociative identity disorder.
+The leading actress, Nargis, won the National Film Award for Best Actress for her role as Varuna, a married woman who has dissociative identity disorder.
 By day, she is a typical Hindu homemaker, whilst at night she calls herself Peggy and walks the streets of Calcutta.
 The film won critical acclaim for its story and Nargis' performance as Varuna.
 Over the years it has developed a cult following.
 This film marked Nargis' final film appearance.

 Plot

 Once, during a late night a woman named Varuna goes to a club and dances with an unknown club man named Dilip.
 He mentions meeting Varuna in Shimla before, but she denies ever being in Shimla.
 Meanwhile, her husband Pratap follows her.
 Upon confronting her, she says her name is Peggy and denies ever being married to him, and soon leaves.
 The next morning, back at the house Pratap again confronts Varuna about the previous night, but she denies ever leaving the house; meanwhile, Dilip arrives and confesses to being in the club with Varuna.

-At a clinic, the doctors say that it might be MPD, but are unsure until they know about her past.
+At a clinic, the doctors say that it might be DID(dissociative identity disorder), but are unsure until they know about her past.
 Pratap tells that once he was going to Shimla, when his car broke down and was forced to stay at Varuna's house, during which both fell in love.
 But once the car was fixed, Pratap left as he was going to Simla for marriage approval, but doesn't accept and returns to Varuna and get married, much to the disapproval of Pratap's mother.
 After this, Varuna frequently gets headaches and at night would dance to loud music.
 Once at a picnic, a boulder slides down a cliff, which triggers some childhood memories of Varuna and she screams.
 Her mother-in-law arranges a witch doctor, believing Varuna is under Voodoo, but is unsuccessful.
 Things become a bit better on holidays, but at a party at home, Varuna drinks alcohol.
 The next day, Pratap leaves town for an emergency but after coming back, finds someone is heavily drinking alcohol, but couldn't reach a conclusion.
 Then comes the night when Varuna goes out in the club and dances with Dilip.